K. G. Subramanyan: Retrospective show

 There have been numerous retrospective shows of K.G.
 Subramanyan.

 K.G.
 Subramanyan, a Retrospective was the fourth and largest, curated by R. Siva Kumar at the National Gallery of Modern Art.

 Career

-From 1951 to 59 Mr. Subramanyan was the lecturer in painting, Faculty of Fine Arts, Baroda.
+From 1951 to 59 Mr. Subramanyan was lecturer in painting, Faculty of Fine Arts, Baroda.
 He was the British Council Research Scholar, UK from 1955–56.
 He was Deputy Director (design), All India Handloom Board, Bombay from 1959 to 61 and Reader in Painting, Faculty of Fine Arts, Baroda from 1961 to 65.